-Mesophytes define as the community of terrestrial plants which can neither adjust in too wet nor in water-scarce conditions.
-It requires a moderate amount of hot and humid climatic conditions and develops in soil that provides an average dry-wet environment for the plant growth.
 Mesophytes constitute the largest ecological community of land plants.
-It includes two significant communities depending upon the ecological conditions, namely community of grasses and herbs and the community of woody plants.
+It includes two significant communities, depending upon the ecological conditions, namely the community of grasses and herbs and the community of woody plants.

-Mesophytes are the group of plant species that involves two major communities.
+Mesophytes are a group of plant species that include two major communities.

-Meadow is the intermediate link between the mesophytes and hydrophytes that require moisture content of 60-83%.
+Meadow represents an intermediate link between the mesophytes and hydrophytes, and it requires 60-83% of moisture content.
 It includes the members belonging to the Compositae, Papilionate etc.

 Pasture on cultivated land has a shorter period of vegetation, where the population or density of the plants is disturbed by grazing.
 It involves dicot herbs, grasses and mosses.

 It includes bushlands and forests.
-The community of woody plants further classify into mesophytic bushlands, deciduous forests and evergreen forests.
+The community of woody plants is further classified into:

-In mesophytic bushlands, the temperature is not too much favourable for the forest plants, but too much feasible for the mat herbage vegetation, which includes plants like Arabis, Salix, and Lathyrus etc.
+In mesophytic bushlands, the temperature is not too favourable for the forest plants but much feasible for the mat herbage vegetation, including plants like Arabis, Salix, Lathyrus, etc.

 Deciduous forests are distributed in the temperate, cold or tropical regions where the annual rainfall is upto 80-150 cm.
-These are characterized by the periodic defoliation of leaves after every 5-8 months of foliation.
-It includes Betula birch forest, Quercus oak forest etc.
+They are characterized by the periodic defoliation of leaves after every 5-8 months of foliation.
+They include Betula birch forest, Quercus oak forest etc.

 Mesophytes contain a highly developed and branched root.
-Unlike hydrophytes, the roots comprise a root cap that protects the root tip from degeneration and promotes geotropic movement.
-These can develop perennating organs like corms, rhizomes and bulbs to store food and water.
+Unlike hydrophytes, the roots comprise a root cap, which protects the root tip from degeneration and promotes geotropic movement.
+They can develop perennating organs like corms, rhizomes and bulbs to store food and water.

 The roots of monocot mesophytes comprise a cluster of the fibrous root system for the absorption of water, while the roots of dicot mesophytes comprise a well-developed tap root system.
-The root hairs are present abundantly for the uptake of water and minerals from the soil.
+The root hairs are present abundantly for uptaking the water and minerals from the soil.

 A protective waxy cuticle surrounds the aerial parts of the plant body and prevents excessive transpiration.
 Besides that, it also protects the internal tissues against physical, chemical, ecological or mechanical stresses.

-It requires a more or less continuous water supply, but undergoes hardship in extreme conditions, as they lose water rapidly.
-Generally, mesophytes suffer water and temperature stresses.
+Mesophytes require a more or less continuous water supply but undergo hardship in extreme conditions, as they lose water rapidly.
+Thus, they suffer water and temperature stresses.

-Mesophyte plants that are growing in the rainy climate possess on especial organ “Hydathodes” that opens without the guard cells.
-The excessive water exudes out of hydathodes in the form of droplets by a process refers to as “Guttation”.
+Mesophyte plants that grow in the rainy climate possess an especial organ hydathode, which opens without the guard cells.
+The excessive water exudes out of hydathodes in the form of droplets by the process of guttation.

-Leaves: These are comparatively thin and large, which increases the surface area for the absorption of light energy or increases the rate of photosynthesis.
+- Leaves are comparatively thin and large, and they also increase the surface area for the absorption of light energy or increases the rate of photosynthesis.

-Mesophylls: It develops extensively and differentiates to aid gaseous exchange between the plants and surrounding.
+- Mesophylls are developed extensively and differentiated to aid gaseous exchange between the plants and the surrounding.

-Vascular bundles: It is well developed consisting of both xylem and phloem connective tissue.
-Xylem helps in the transportation of the absorbed water from the roots to leaves.
-Phloem helps in the conduction of organic minerals all around the plant.
-The vascular bundles allow the plants to keep water balance, by enabling the conduction of water and minerals from the leaves to all other parts of the mesophytic plants.
+- Vascular bundles possess well-developed xylem and phloem connective tissues.
+Xylem facilitates the absorbtion of water in plants (from the roots to leaves).
+Phloem helps in the conduction of organic minerals all around the plants.
+The vascular bundles allow the plants to keep water balance by enabling the conduction of water and minerals from the leaves to all other parts of the mesophytic plants.

-Roots: The root system in mesophytes are the well-developed structures that generally grows deep inside the soil that in turn provide anchorage to the plant.
-It also allows for efficient water and mineral absorption from the surrounding soil.
-Besides this, it also comprises of accessory structures like root hairs and root cap.
+- The root system in mesophytes possesses well-developed roots (generally grow deep inside the soil), providing anchorage to the plants.
+It also allows efficient water and mineral absorption from the surrounding soil.
+Besides this, a root system also possesses some accessory structures like root hairs and root cap.